-Our Compensation and Human Capital Committee consists of Emily Nagle Green, Edward Kay and Timothy Harned, each of whom is a non-employee director.

-Ms. Green is the chairperson of our Compensation and Human Capital Committee.
+Our Compensation and Human Capital Committee consists of Paula Whitten-Doolin, Edward Kay and Timothy Harned, each of whom is a non-employee director.
+Timothy Harned is the chairperson of our Compensation and Human Capital Committee.
 Our Board of Directors has determined that each member of our Compensation and Human Capital Committee is an independent director as defined under the current rules of the NASDAQ Stock Market.
-Our Compensation and Human Capital Committee met thirteen (13) times in 2023.
-Although the committee has expanded its role over the past few years, this year, the committee updated its name and charter to encapsulate more of the human capital responsibilities around workforce engagement, diversity, equity, inclusion (DEI), and talent management.
+Our Compensation and Human Capital Committee met five (5) times in 2024.
+Although the committee has expanded its role over the past few years.